tuxdna/rubyml/README.md

 # RubyML

-This codebase is for the a talk:
+This codebase is for the talk:

     Title: Machine Learning with Ruby